Alfonso-Castano/Alfonso-Castano.github.io/about.md

 I'm a member of LISA (London Initiative for Safe AI) and enjoy playing trumpet in a funk band, running bouldering socials, and helping new climbers get certified.

 P.S.
-There are some easter eggs on this website - find one and drop the emoji in your email subject line!
+I'm Alfonso and I like this website